chris-s-friedman/bsmx_parser/README.md

 ## License

-This project is licensed under the Apache2.0 License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the Apache2.0 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments